liferay/liferay-docs/userGuide/en/chapters/06-asset-framework.markdown

 ---

- ![Note](../../images/01-tip.png) **Note:** Web content linked in the Asset Publisher can be viewed by clicking its asset link.
-With the *View in Context* behavior checked, the link will display the Web Content in its configured display page.
-If the web content does not have a configured display page, it will be displayed in the web content display portlet to which the asset belongs.
+ ![Note](../../images/01-tip.png) **Note:** Web content linked in the Asset Publisher can be viewed by clicking their asset links.
+With the *View in Context* behavior checked, the link displays the Web Content in its configured display page.
+If the web content does not have a configured display page, it is displayed in the web content display portlet to which the asset belongs.

 ---